 Block Club projects include beautification, clean up of central areas, assisting seniors in the neighborhood with projects and clean up, hanging of Christmas lights, and socials.
 There are seven block clubs throughout Deadwood; Presidential, Rodeo Grounds, Peck Gardens, Burnham, Survivors’ Ridge and Upper Main.

-If you would like more information about any of our Block Clubs, please contact Tracy at (605) 578-1401.
+If you would like more information about any of our Block Clubs, please contact Molly at (605) 578-1401.

 Block Club Benefits

 - Neighborhood safety

 - Working toward a common goal based on the needs of your neighborhood

 - Getting to know your neighbors and elected officials

 - Connect with city officials to make changes